uhalid/Path-Finding/README.md

 # How it works??

-Here's a video:
-(Future uhalid record it and add it)

 Basically by left-clicking and holding you add walls, to remove them just use right button, if you want to move start or endpoint click and drag and it will move, pressing A will run A*, with D Dijkstra